If I Marry Someone With Debt Does It Become Mine?

 While the median household income has risen steadily over the years, it has not risen nearly as sharply as the average household debt.
 In 2017 the median American household income hit $61,372, which is almost $20,000 higher than it was in the year 2000.
 However, the average household debt in 2000 was around $50,971 but skyrocketed up to $137,063 in 2017.

-This answer is quite simple really.
+This answer to what happens when you marry someone with debt is quite simple really.
 If you marry someone who is indebted, then that debt is the responsibility of them alone, unless you cosigned on a loan or credit card or in some way used your name in order to help take out the loan.
 If that is not the case, then technically that debt is the sole responsibility of the spouse.

 Of course, being married, it may be an incentive to help your partner pay off some of their outstanding debts, but from a legal standpoint it’s not anyone’s responsibility but their own.